public class Interpreter extends Object

 recursively to create the whole clause.

-is used to pass the variables created to
+The variable variables is used to pass the variables created to

 the whole clause to avoid to create two different variables for the same